dtlhub/ctfcup-2024-igra/README.md

 #### Hotkeys:

 - `X` - save rewind up to the current moment to file.
+- `Shift+R` — reset recording.
+Note that this will also restart the game, as `R` is handled as usual.

 ### TPS (ticks per second)

 - `+` - increase TPS.
 - `-` - decrease TPS.

-For both of these keys, the shift does not matter.
+For both of these keys, whether the shift is pressed or not does not matter.

 ### Better movement

 - Left / Right arrow keys — move player left / right and pause the game, once released.
 - Up arrow key — jump and pause the game, once released.
 - `Z` / down key — unpause the game while the key is held down and pause it once released.

-Note that the pause resets your momentum.
-It has following consequences:

-- Jump is reset.
-- Falling speed is reset.

 ### Free camera (noclip)